 Provide ambient temperatures and humidity levels for storage, installation and curing of materials.

-Provide adequate ventilation to meet health regulations for safe working environment.
+Provide adequate ventilation and cooling if necessary to meet health regulations for safe working environment.

 The Contractor shall maintain temperatures of minimum 10˚C and relative humidity less than 60% in areas where construction is in progress.